Chiefs pick WR Moore, S Bryan Cook on Day 2 of NFL draft

 The Chiefs traded back four spots with New England to take Western Michigan wide receiver Skyy Moore on Friday night, then used their other second-round pick on Cincinnati safety Bryan Cook, adding them to a first-round haul of Washington cornerback Trent McDuffie and Purdue defensive end George Karlaftis.

-The Chiefs also had a late third-round pick Friday night before the draft concludes Saturday with one pick apiece in the fourth and fifth rounds and four more in the seventh round.
+The Chiefs used their late third-round pick to add big, rangy Wisconsin linebacker Leo Chenal, and they have one pick apiece in the fourth and fifth rounds and four more in the seventh before the draft concludes Saturday.

 “We're always looking at the value of the board and marrying up the need,” said Mike Borgonzi, the Chiefs' director of football operations.
 “It fell to us again this year.
 We were able to fill some needs as well as where they sat on the board.
 We weren't reaching for these players.
 We got value for where we were at on the board but filled need as well.”